kkaran-spring2020/webapp/README.md

 ## Running Tests

-    * Implemented Junit using Mocha chai for unit testing for creation of user.
+    * Used Mocha chai for unit testing for creation of user.
     * Run Application using "Run All Tests"

 ## CI/CD
+   * Used CircleCI for continous integration and testing